abiosbug/Jilted/README.md

 I was bothered by the way the cockpit gets in your view, especially after finishing up on an asteroid I found it hard to search for the next one.
 The slider is bolted to the frame and the pilot chair is bolted to the moving arm.
 Since the chair requires power, I used a duct slider to allow it to remain powered, even whilst sliding.

 ### PID controlled Approach
 Approaching an object based on a Rangefinder measurement requires a constant feedback loop, as your ship behaves different to FCU inputs depending on its load.
 A PID loop is the perfect match to tackle this problem, so you can have a self-correcting system that works within the given variation boundaries.
-Added the 5 other center rangefinders to the Distance calculation so you have it easier keeping the asteroid targetted.
+Added 5 other central rangefinders to the Distance calculation so you have it easier keeping the asteroid locked on.

 ### Hover Mode
 The Jilted comes equipped with a warp core to allow for moon mining trips, so I added 4 rangefinders on the bottom of the ship and a slider to adjust the desired hover height.
 Uses the same PID controlled system as the Approach feature